Sibo523/CPP_1/README.md

 To use the `Graph` class, you need to include the header file in your source code and create instances of the `Graph` class.
 Here's a simple example demonstrating how to create a graph, add edges, and print it:

+// Adding edges to the graph
+graph.loadGraph({{0, 1}, {1, 2}, {2, 3}, {3, 0}}); // Creates a directed graph with 4 vertices and 4 edges
+// Printing the graph
+graph.printGraph();
+return 0;

+This example demonstrates creating a directed graph with 4 vertices and 4 edges, then printing the graph to the console.
+The `loadGraph` method is used to populate the graph with edges, and `printGraph` displays the graph's structure.

+The `Graph` class provides a solid foundation for graph-based algorithms and data structures, making it easy to implement complex graph operations and algorithms.

+I got help phind.com to create this readme.md